Follow the Money — Edition 01

 • Mayor must get a Council member to sponsor any enhancement spending before it reaches the agenda

-• Applies to ANY amount — even under the $10K threshold the Charter gives the City Manager
+• Applies to ANY amount — even under the $10K threshold the City Manager currently has

 • One Council member can block the full body from even discussing the Mayor's proposal